payara/Payara-Community-Documentation/documentation/extended-documentation/cdi-events.md

 Since: 4.1.1.171 (Payara Server), 4.1.153 (Payara Micro)

+## Requirements

+Hazelcast must be enabled for all Payara Server instances and they must be able to connect to the same Hazelcast cluster.
+See the [Hazelcast](hazelcast.md) section for more details.

 ## Initializing the event bus

 The event bus is initialized automatically after an application is started.
 No additional configuration is necessary to fire and listen to remote events.